-The Draft Local Area Plan (LAP), to which the Proposed Material Alterations relate, sets out an overall strategy for the proper planning and sustainable development of the town over the years 2024-2030.
-LAPs are required to be consistent with the Policy and Objectives of the County Development Plan and its Core Strategy, as well as the National Planning Framework and Regional Spatial Economic Strategies.
+Galway County Council has prepared a new Draft Local Area Plan (LAP) for Tuam under the Planning and Development Act 2000 (as amended).
+The Plan sets out an overall strategy for the proper planning and sustainable development over the years 2023-2029.

+LAPs are required to be consistent with the Policy Objectives of the County Development Plan and its Core Strategy, as well as the National Planning Framework and Regional Spatial Economic Strategies.

 The LAP should be read in conjunction with the Galway County Development Plan 2022-2028, which sets out the overarching development strategy for the County.
 Where conflicting objectives arise between the County Development Plan and the LAP, the objectives of the County Development Plan shall take precedence.